Whether you want to go dairy-free for the animals or environment, our beginners guide is for you!

 Did you know that dairy cows are born with horns?

-Perhaps this is embarrassing to admit, but I didn’t until I pursued a vegan diet!
+Perhaps this is embarrassing to admit, but I didn’t know this until I transitioned to veganism!

 Why is it that I didn’t know this fact?
 Simply put, I never thought about it.